tarwn/lessthandot-hugo/blogs/content/posts/2012-12-11-database-projects-setting-up-source.md

 **Getting started &#8211; Choosing a Source Control Provider**

-Again as a DBA I did not know what Source Control Provider to choose, I worked with Visual Source Safe a decade ago and had to do a setup of Team Foundation Server once and didn&#8217;t want to go through this pain again.
+Again as a DBA I did not know what Source Control Provider to choose, I worked with Visual Source Safe a decade ago and had to do a setup of Team Foundation Server once and didn't want to go through this pain again.
 A quick poll on twitter on which Source Control Provider to use was depressing.
 Probably because our American friends were sleeping, the Belgian Developers were still hitting the snooze button and Christiaan was walking his dog.
 Lucky for me Dave Dustin ([twitter][1]) from the other side of the world gave me some possibilities.
 In the next example I will use AnkhSVN, Subversion with Support for Visual Studio.
 You can download the setup from [here][2].

 **The setup**